aPixelInSpace/F-a-maze-ing/vpdocs/src/guide/render/README.md

 ## SVG Orthogonal

-rs-ortho
+`rs-ortho`

 ```
-  -d, --distColor               (Default: false) Apply distance coloration ?

   -s, --solution                (Default: false) Show solution ?

   -e, --entranceExit            (Default: true) Add an entrance and an exit ?

-  -l, --lines                   (Default: 0) Type of lines Straight, Circle, Curved or Random).
-In circle mode only the Width value is considered; in curved mode you can change the curve option to obtain various effects
+  -l, --lines                   (Default: Straight) Type of lines (*Straight, Circle, Curved or
+                                 Random).
+In circle mode only the Width value is considered;
+                                 in curved mode you can change the curve option to obtain
+                                 various effects

+  -b, --backgroundColor         (Default: Plain) Background coloration (NoColoration, *Plain,
+                                 Distance, GradientV, GradientH, GradientC)

+  --wallrendertype              (Default: Line) Type of rendering for
+                                 the walls (*Line or Inset)

   --seed                        RNG seed, if none is provided a random one is chosen

-  --curvemultfact               (Default: 5) Curve multiplication factor
+  --curvemultfact               (Default: 5.0) Curve multiplication factor

   --width                       (Default: 30) Width of a single cell

   --height                      (Default: 30) Height of a single cell

-  --bridgewidth                 (Default: 10) Width of the bridge
+  --bridgewidth                 (Default: 10.0) Width of the bridge

-  --bridgedistancefromcenter    (Default: 12) Distance of the bridge from the center of a cell
+  --bridgedistancefromcenter    (Default: 12.0) Distance of the bridge from the
+                                 center of a cell

   --margin                      (Default: 20) Margin for the entire maze

-  --curve                       (Default: 0) Change the curve value when drawing a line; only applicable in fixed mode on the lines option
+  --curve                       (Default: 0) Change the curve value when drawing a line;
+                                 only applicable in Curved mode on the lines option

+  --color1                      (Default: "#FFFFFF") Color choice 1

+  --color2                      (Default: "#12A4B5") Color choice 2

+  --solutioncolor               (Default: "purple") Color for the solution path
 ```

 ## SVG Polar

-rs-polar
+`rs-polar`

 ```
   -d, --distColor       (Default: false) Distance coloration